 - MSM 505: Project Management (Busch School of Business)

-- MBU 652: Managerial Decision-Making: Tools and Techniques (Busch School of Business)
+- MBU 652: Managerial Decision-Making: Finance and Budgeting (Busch School of Business)

 - LSC 672: Management

 - LSC 635: Human Information Behavior

 - LSC 675: Research Methods in Library and Information Science

 Applicants who wish to study as non-degree or post-master's students must submit the following:

 - Online application, accompanied by a $60 nonrefundable application fee.
 Post-Master's applicants should list Advanced Certificate in Library Leadership and Management or Advanced Certificate in CHIM under "Specify course(s) you plan to take," if applicable.